 I love the villages.

-There's nothing sadder than walking through the streets of New York, seeing old people alone, you know, on a freezing cold day, uh, you know, walking to the grocery store, barely able to move on the ice.
+Let me tell you one thing: there's nothing sadder than walking through the streets of New York, seeing old people alone, you know, on a freezing cold day, you know, walking to the grocery store, barely able to move on the ice.

-And here are these people all year long and they're playing golf and they're meeting at the bar and they're playing cards and they're they're active and they do trips and movies, and they have a great time.
+And here are these people all year long, and they're playing golf, and they're meeting at the bar and they're playing cards, and they're active, and they do trips and movies, and they have a great time.

 Good for them.